-Admissions Requirements for Students requesting Transfer to Oregon State University College of Veterinary Medicine
+Admissions Requirements for Students requesting Transfer to Oregon State University Carlson College of Veterinary Medicine

-Oregon State University College of Veterinary Medicine (OSU CVM) considers applications for transfer from students currently attending veterinary medical institutions outside of North America.
+Oregon State University Carlson College of Veterinary Medicine (OSU CCVM) considers applications for transfer from students currently attending an AVMA accredited veterinary medical institutions outside of North America.

-Transfers are only possible when positions in the first or second year class become available.
+Transfers are only possible when positions in the first, second, or third year class become available.

-The first step for students interested in transferring to OSU CVM is to electronically submit a personal statement including current scholastic status and reason for requesting transfer to Tess.Collins@oregonstate.edu.
-Once a position becomes available, potential students will be asked to provide the following additional information:
+The first step for students interested in transferring to OSU CCVM is to electronically submit the following transfer documents to Tess.Collins@oregonstate.edu.

-- An updated personal statement outlining the student's career objectives, reasons for applying to OSU CVM, anticipated educational experience at Oregon State University, clincial veterinary and animal expereince, skills, aptitudes, traits or qualities the student would bring to OSU CVM.
+An updated personal statement outlining the student's career objectives, reasons for applying to OSU CCVM, anticipated educational experience at Oregon State University, clincial veterinary and animal expereince, skills, aptitudes, traits or qualities the student would bring to OSU CCVM.
 In the personal statement, the student must explain any felony convictions and any disciplinary actions taken by a college or university for unacceptable academic performance or conduct violations in the past.
 Personal statements are limited to 500 words or less.

 One letter of recommendation from a faculty member at the veterinary institution currently attended by the student.
 The letter should address any academic or disciplinary difficulties experienced by the student.
 The recommender may submit either a signed electronic copy or a signed hard copy of the letter.

 Successful transfer applicants will be required to submit an OSU admissions application along with a $60 fee.
 Students must also meet all applicable immigration regulations.
 Non-US citizens must meet OSU Graduate Admissions language requirement.